 A number of services are VAT-exempt, such as renting a flat or buying a house (this trigger Real Estate Transfer Tax though, see IV.).

 If you are a business or an entrepreneur you can reclaim VAT paid, certain requirements being met.

 Small entrepreneurs can make use of the small entrepeneurs rule: If your annual turnover does not exceed EUR 22,000 (as of FY 2020) you may be exempted from invoicing VAT – but at the same time have no right of claiming input VAT from your suppliers’ invoice.

 The acquisition of German real estate is VAT-exempt, but subject to real estate transfer tax (“RETT”, Grunderwerbsteuer).
 RETT is imposed on the agreed consideration (usually purchase price) at a rate of 3.5% up to 6.5%, depending on where in Germany (in which Bundesland) the real property is situated.

 It is usually agreed in the notarized purchase agreement that RETT is borne by the purchaser.
 Hence, the tax authorities usually submit the RETT assessment to the buyer.
 Upon such notice, RETT needs to be paid within one month in order to avoid fines and penalties.

-The German inheritance and gift tax (Erbschaftsteuer) is the most relevant (and frequently amended) tax omitted in this overview, but covered in the blog.
+The German inheritance and gift tax (“Erbschaftsteuer”) is the most relevant tax not (yet) explained in this overview, but to some extent in the blog.